-Subsequent to the period end, and as at the date of this MD&A, 188,190 Common Share purchase warrants were exercised for aggregate proceeds of \$48,929.
-Also, Company disposed of 40 million common shares of Victory Nickel Inc. through the facilities of the Canadian Securities Exchange for total proceeds of \$779,179.
-As at the date of this MD&A, the Company holds Nil common shares of Victory Nickel Inc.
+During the nine months ended the Company disposed of 40 million common shares of Victory Nickel Inc. through the facilities of the Canadian Securities Exchange for total proceeds of \$779,179.

-As at the date of this MD&A, the Company's cash flow is \$0.4 million and the Company's working capital deficit is \$0.7 million.
+As at the date of this MD&A, the Company's cash flow is \$2 million and the Company's working capital is \$0.7 million.

-The Company's cash flow highlights for the six months ended June 30, 2021, are presented in the table below.
+The Company's cash flow highlights for the nine months ended September 30, 2021, are presented in the table below.